rkuma183/wilsonmar.github.io/_posts/2016-04-29-api-management-evaluation.md

 This page provides you a way to apply my research on managing APIs.

-There are several vendors.
+> I provide here a structure and approach for wisely selecting from among several vendors.

-So if you're in the market, I provide you a structure and approach for wisely selecting:
+Click content link:

-0. <a href="#TotalPoints">Total points for each choice</a> (the recommendation: what's best for you)
+0. <a href="#TotalPoints">Total points for each choice</a> (sample recommendation: what's best for you)
 0. <a href="#Importance"> Relative Importance of each criteria</a>
 0. <a href="#Ratings">Ratings for each choice</a>
 0. <a href="#Criteria">Criteria</a>
 0. <a href="#VariationAmongRaters">Variation among raters</a>

-But before we open your checkbook, consider the Why:
+But before opening your checkbook, consider the Why and how:

 ## Business Model Why